 According to him, incidents of political vigilantism recorded in the country were a clear manifestation of lawlessness which did not augur well for the nation and called on the relevant security agencies to arrest and prosecute persons associated with such groups who were bent on creating problems for society.

 In the past, he said, vigilante groups were formed as community watch groups which protected communities against thievery and also ensured orderliness.

-Rt Rev. Forson expressed regret that the groups had taken on a bad image, with many such groups with political springing up across the country.
+Rt Rev. Forson expressed regret that the groups had taken on a bad image, with many such groups with political

 Attack on journalists

 The bishop, who would soon complete his final term as the head of the diocese, similarly condemned attacks on journalists in the performance of their duties.